TOVA B. WALSH

-Rutgers University School of Social Work: Assistant Professor
+University of Wisconsin-Madison School of Social Work: Assistant Professor

 Areas of Expertise

-Tova Walsh is an assistant professor in the School of Social Work and a faculty affiliate of the Institute for Digital Innovation in Social Work at Rutgers.
-Her research focuses on understanding and improving health and wellbeing in multi-stressed families, with an emphasis on pregnancy and early parenting in contexts of risk.
+Dr. Tova Walsh is an assistant professor at the University of Wisconsin, Madison.
+Prior to UWM, Dr. Walsh was an assistant professor in the School of Social Work and a faculty affiliate of the Institute for Digital Innovation in Social Work at Rutgers.
+Her research focuses on understanding and improving health and well-being in multi-stressed families, with an emphasis on pregnancy and early parenting in contexts of risk.
 She examines the parenting support needs of underserved groups including new fathers and military-connected parents, and collaborates to develop and test parenting interventions to meet their needs.
 In her intervention work, she seeks to capitalize on existing technology or create new technology to more effectively reach the target population and address their specific needs.